Perennial Impatiens: Planting and Care

 • Hardiness -10°C/-15°C

-The Impatiens or Busy Lizzies are herbaceous plants from the balsam family, much like our annual impatiens that adorn our terraces and balconies in planters and pots.
-The genus includes nearly 1000 botanical species, tender perennials and annuals, along with numerous hybrids.
-They originate from New Guinea, Sri Lanka, Asia, Africa and certain regions of the Himalayas.
-Most are tender annuals and therefore generally prefer mild climates, but there are some perennial species with rhizomatous roots that offer good hardiness.
-Among these rare cultivated curiosities, capable of surviving our moderately harsh winters, we find Impatiens omeiana or Mount Omei balsam, a superb ground cover, and Impatiens tinctoria, a tall species from African tropical forests, hardy down to -12/-15°C with protective mulch.
+The Impatiens or Balsams, also known as perennial Balsams, are herbaceous plants from the Balsaminaceae family, much like our annual impatiens that adorn our terraces and balconies in planters or pots.
+The genus includes nearly 1000 botanical species, ranging from slightly hardy perennials to annuals, along with numerous hybrids.
+They originate from New Guinea, Sri Lanka, Asia, Africa, and certain regions of the Himalayas.
+Most are tender annuals and thus generally prefer mild climates, but there are some perennial species with rhizomatous roots that offer good hardiness.
+Among these rare curiosities in cultivation, capable of surviving moderately harsh winters, are Impatiens omeiana or Mount Omei impatiens, a stunning ground cover, and Impatiens tinctoria, a tall species from African tropical forests, hardy down to -12/-15°C under protective mulch.

 Impatiens Noli tangere (botanical plate circa 1920)

 The habit varies by species.
-Impatiens omeiana forms a bushy clump 35-45 cm tall, spreading to about 90 cm, while Impatiens tinctoria can reach about 2, even 3 m in height and 60 cm wide.
-Fast-growing, they form a bush with brittle, more or less branched and fleshy stems.
-The deciduous, abundant foliage emerges in spring and disappears in winter.
+Impatiens omeiana forms a bushy clump 35-45 cm tall and about 90 cm wide, while Impatiens tinctoria can reach around 2, or even 3 m in height and 60 cm in width.
+Fast-growing, they develop a bush with brittle, more or less branched and fleshy stems.
+The deciduous and abundant foliage emerges in spring and disappears in winter.
 It consists of lanceolate leaves, pointed at the tip, with serrated margins.
-Impatiens omeiana is remarkable for its large, exotic-looking foliage.
-The lamina has prominent veins and is dark glossy green, sometimes with bluish or silvery-white hues in Impatiens omeiana ‘Ice Storm’.
+Impatiens omeiana stands out for its lush, exotic-looking foliage.
+The lamina features prominent veins and is a glossy dark green, sometimes with bluish or silvery-white highlights in Impatiens omeiana ‘Ice Storm’.

 Abundant flowering occurs from August to November.
 They typically bloom until the first frost.
-In their upper part, the flower stems bear clusters of 3 to 9 small orchid-like flowers.
+At the top, the flower stalks bear clusters of 3 to 9 small orchid-like flowers.
 Suspended from long, slender peduncles that make them mobile, they are very elongated and tubular.
-The irregular corolla consists of 3 sepals, the posterior one extending into a spur.
+The irregular corolla consists of 3 sepals, with the posterior one extending into a spur.
 They have a very distinctive appearance, quite different from the flat flowers of New Guinea impatiens.
-They emit a light gardenia fragrance, and are white with a violet throat or yellow depending on the cultivar.
-Those of Impatiens tinctoria measure up to 7 cm.
-Once pollinated, the flowers turn into small fruits, dehiscent capsules that burst when touched at maturity, projecting their seeds some distance.
+They emit a light gardenia-like fragrance and are white with a violet throat or yellow, depending on the cultivar.
+Those of Impatiens tinctoria can measure up to 7 cm.
+Once pollinated, the flowers turn into small fruits, dehiscent capsules that burst open when touched at maturity, scattering their seeds.
 These balsam species go dormant in winter and re-emerge in spring.

 Impatiens tinctoria is traditionally used for its dye pigments.
 Impatiens omeiana is an endangered species in its native habitat.